shortstheory/dtn-unetstack/README.md

 TBA

 ## Open Issues
+* Do we send a DDN to the app in multihop, or only in the case of short-circuit?
+* DatagramNtfs need TTLs
+    * And the Routers re-routing those DNtfs need to have the logic to preserve the TTL for the DatagramReq they send out
 * What kind of simulations can I create?
 * What do we do when link.phy is not exposed?
 * Do we need a fixed-length PDU?